 Sources of international law applied at the national level

 In numerous countries, ratified international treaties apply automatically at the national level.
 Their courts are thus able to use international labour standards to decide cases on which national law is inadequate or silent, or to draw on definitions set out in the standards, such as of “forced labour” or “discrimination”.
 Alongside voluntary initiatives and non-statutory rules, the legal system is one of the means through which international standards are disseminated.
 The use of these standards by the highest courts of certain countries, as observed by the ILO for over a decade, bears witness to their increasing acceptance and use at the national level.
 In this way, national and international systems for the regulation of labour are a mutual source of inspiration.
 International labour standards there appear to be a universal point of reference for an increasing number of actors at the international level, thereby reinforcing international labour law, which is becoming an essential resource in the denunciation of inequalities in the world of work and the regulation of labour relations, conditions and disputes, as reflected in more widespread respect for the values defended by the ILO.

 Guidelines for social policy

-In addition to shaping law, international labour standards can provide guidance for developing national and local policies, such as employment and work and family policies.
-They can also be used to improve various administrative structures such as labour administration, labour inspection, social security administration, employment services, and so on.
+In addition to shaping law, international labour standards can provide guidance for developing national and local policies, such as employment, work and family policies.
+They can also be used to improve various administrative structures, such as labour administration, labour inspection, social security and employment services.
 Standards can also serve as a source of good industrial relations applied by labour dispute resolution bodies, and as models for collective agreements.

 Other areas of influence